The Saturated Fat Monster

 Are saturated fats 'bad for you'?
 Current research suggests that saturated fatty acids are a mixed bag.
 Some of them are OK, and others are less than OK.
 Ditto for unsaturated fats.
 Since most physicians don't have time to keep current on nutrition, they keep repeating platitudes from the 1970s about the Saturated Fat Monster.

-Here's my take on the politics of saturated fats: For many years, propagandists from the vegetable oil industry have trounced the propagandists from the dairy industry.
-I do try to limit the amount of red meat that I eat.
+Here's my take on the politics of saturated fats: For many years, propagandists from the vegetable oil industry have trounced the propagandists from the dairy and red meat industries.
 I regard meat as a quantitative health issue, rather than a qualitative one.

-Most of the time, I try to avoid margarine and shortening--and the snack foods that contain it.
-The trans fatty acids, formed as by-products of the hydrogenation process, are unhealthful.
+Margarine and shortening--and the snack foods that contain it--is another can of worms.
+The trans fatty acids therein, formed as by-products of the hydrogenation process, are unhealthful.
 Ironically, if the hydrogenation process was allowed to go to completion, we'd have essentially 100% stearic fat, which is OK from a health perspective.
 However this product would not have the world's best 'mouthfeel'.

 By the way, the word "trans" describes a particular geometry of substituents about a carbon-carbon double bond.
 The word "cis" describes a different geometrical arrangement.
 Anyway, the trans fatty acids in margarine and shortening are unsaturated, by definition.
 Thus not all unsaturated fatty acids are 'good guys'.